-Two (2) or more Level III offenses with documentation of interventions or any Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.
-All Level IV will be referred for pre-expulsion. ♦F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.
+^{}Two (2) or more Level III offenses with documentation of interventions or any Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.one (1) or more Level IV offenses may result in recommendation for expulsion.

-[TRE]♦THREAT/INTIMIDATION: (Instilling fear in others) An incident where there was no physical contact between the offender and victim, but the victim felt that physical harm could have occurred based on verbal or nonverbal communication by the offender.
+[[]TRE]♦THREAT/INTIMIDATION: (Instilling fear in others) An incident where there was no physical contact between the offender and victim, but the victim felt that physical harm could have occurred based on verbal or nonverbal communication by the offender.
 This includes nonverbal threats (e.g., brandishing a weapon) and verbal threats of physical harm which are made in person, electronically or through any other means.